adaryb123/EvolutionAlgorithm/README.md

 # Python-EvolutionAlgorithm
-Finding solution to a assigned task(game) using evolutionary algorithm.
+Finding solution to an assigned task(game) using evolutionary algorithm.